nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 I believe it's more of a well, it's more of a state statement of, like, resolve.
 You know?
 The the turn of phrase of the journey is long is something that seems that seemed to roll out of his roll out of his mouth as if it was a common mantra that was that was that was said that he says, in considering that he, serves Ovara, the god of the hunt, who is about the hunt and not necessarily the the destination or the the quarry.
 It seems like that's just kind of something that, so he he he hears, he sees, he accepts kind of thing.
 It's kind of like one of those things where he's kinda been through a lot recently, and so he's just, like, accepting what's in front of him and, trusting that Olorun knows what he's doing.

 So, yeah.
 I he yeah.
-He'll he'll Krokmar will say, I've if if the if our, if our destiny is to protect a sacred place of of the gods, then that is what we will do.
+He'll he'll Croakmar will say, I've if if the if our, if our destiny is to protect a sacred place of of the gods, then that is what we will do.
 I'm every level I I'm every bit I'm very confident that we will be able to see this see this, see this hunt end to the end.
 And Prince of Prince, Troubadour, but with it since he knows the area better.

 Bhagwan, would you travel with this group?
 Bhagwan looks you all up and down, very scrutinizingly, appraisingly, and says, yes, father.
 These are honorable men.
 Go ahead.
 I need him to heal me.

 Dictates that I must go with them.
-So prince Troubadour joins the party.
+So Prince Troubadour joins the party.
 Yay.
 Oh, yeah.
 So, as yeah.

-And and, basically, while chief Croakmar, you know, kind of has this stoic air about him, like, after you guys have that conversation and you, you know, when you start moving away and everything, you do kinda catch that he kind of, like, moves as quickly as propriety would allow to the, to the upper left hand side of Uluru to take a look at the floating temple.
+And and, basically, while Chief Croakmar, you know, kind of has this stoic air about him, like, after you guys have that conversation and you, you know, when you start moving away and everything, you do kinda catch that he kind of, like, moves as quickly as propriety would allow to the, to the upper left hand side of Uluru to take a look at the floating temple.
 So and he calls his he calls his wife and daughter to go and look at it with so Prince Troubadour looks at you and says, well, my friends, what do we do here?
 We head out on an adventure.
 I'm going off on an adventure.
 I think we should rest for one for one night.

 Alright.
 Yeah.
 Are there any provisions or anything that you wish to wish to use or get, I guess?
 I would probably like to get some healing potions, just to have extra.
 How many healing potions do you guys currently have?